Learn about our guiding values and workplace culture.

 - Honoring diversity with cultural humility and a lens of intersectionality

 - Collaboratively caring for our clients and each other

 - The unwavering belief that transformation is possible

 A personal note from our Founder

 People often ask the story of how Kindred Psychology came to be.
-Obviously we are known as a place that is intensely focused on client care and healing.
+Obviously we are known as a place that is intensely focused on client care, healing and transformation, and progressive social change.
 But what’s the story behind the creation of the place that is Kindred Psychology?

 It started with an internal restlessness.

 For more than a decade, I had been working as a solo private practitioner in a variety of office arrangements.
 I appreciated the freedom and independence to see clients when I wanted, during the hours that worked best for everyone.
 My caseload was robust and well-balanced.
 I enjoyed my clients tremendously, and was fulfilled by the meaningful work we were doing together.
 It was a privileged existence, for sure.